World Humanitarian Day 2016

 World Humanitarian Day (WHD) is held every year on 19 August to pay tribute to aid workers who risk their lives in humanitarian service, and to mobilize people to advocate for a more humane world.

-This year, WHD followed on one of the most pivotal moments in the history of humanitarian action: the World Humanitarian Summit, held from 23 to 24 May in Istanbul.
+In 2016, WHD followed on one of the most pivotal moments in the history of humanitarian action: the World Humanitarian Summit, held from 23 to 24 May in Istanbul.
 During the Summit, world leaders came together to declare their collective support for the new Agenda for Humanity and commit to bold action to reduce suffering and deliver better for the millions of people in need of humanitarian assistance.

 WHD 2016 continued communications around the World Humanitarian Summit.
 The #ShareHumanity campaign kicked off on 19 August 2015, beginning a global countdown to drive awareness for the Summit.
 In April, the campaign ‘Impossible Choices’ was launched with a call to world leaders to attend the Summit and to ‘Commit to Action’.
 The final phase of the campaign launched on 19 August 2016, running up until the Secretary-General's presentations of the Summit Report at the UN General Assembly on 22 September.